This recipe is safe for Coumadin (warfarin) users.

 That browning also works when searing foods in a pan to help create fantastic sauces.
 Scraping the browned bits from the bottom of a roasting pan or sauté pan after cooking is known as "deglazing the pan."
 After the food and excess fat are removed, liquid (wine, water, stock, cognac, etc.) is heated with the remaining cooking juices in the bottom of the pan.
 The browned bits are scraped from the bottom, becoming the base for your sauce.

-This recipe makes good leftovers, served cold in sandwiches or salads.
+This recipe can be multiplied and makes good leftovers, served cold in sandwiches or salads.

 Place a large skillet over medium high heat.